What was your best sexual experience?

 Consider the following for the best sexual experiences possible:

-- When sober, people are more likely to be able to maintain an erection, to have adequate vaginal lubrication, and feel more heightened pleasurable sensations.
+- When sober, or with very low amounts of alcohol, people are more likely to be able to maintain an erection, to have adequate vaginal lubrication, and feel more heightened pleasurable sensations.

 - Have trouble with experiencing orgasm?
-Being sober will make orgasm more likely to happen.
+Being sober makes orgasms more likely to happen.

 - When you can communicate clearly (in other words, when you’re not confused or drowsy from alcohol), you can talk with partners about what you each like sexually.
 This can lead to greater satisfaction with the experience.

 - Trying to avoid STIs and/or pregnancy?
-Being sober may make it easier to stay on track with your goals for safer sex, consistent contraceptive use, and making deliberate choices about what sexual activities you want (or don’t want) to engage in.
+Being sober, or having small amounts of alcohol, can make it easier to stay on track with your goals for safer sex, consistent contraceptive use, and making deliberate choices about what sexual activities you want (or don’t want) to engage in.

-In addition to enhancing sexual performance, being sober also helps promote respectful interactions between partners or potential partners.
+In addition to enhancing sexual experiences, being sober helps promote respectful interactions between partners or potential partners:

 - When you’re sober, it’s easier to think clearly about how you want to treat people.
 Being sober helps you remember to speak and act in ways that show your partners that you respect them and you’re in control of yourself.